SDivyaAnisetty/SQL-Final-Project/README.md

 ## Structure of each tip
 - Title
 - Explanation
-- Inserted Code (copy an d paste from here for practice)
+- Inserted Code (copy and paste from here for practice)
 - Code cell
 - Sample output

-*The difficulty level of a query is indicated as below.*
+*The difficulty level of a query is indicated below.*
 EASY      - 🟢
 MEDIUM    - 🟡
 HARD      - 🟠